 It more or less deals with the workings of the brain and how it’s functioning relates to mental function, such as:

 · Conceptual development and decision making

-It is also the branch of psychology that does in depth studies about the mental processes which include how people think about stuff, perceive things, remember facts and learn stuff.
-As it is a larger field constituted in cognitive science, it is also related to the other disciplines, such as linguistics, philosophy and neurosciences.
+It is also the branch of psychology that does in-depth studies about the mental processes which include how people think about stuff, perceive things, remember facts and learn things.
+As it is a more significant field constituted in cognitive science, it is also related to the other disciplines, such as linguistics, philosophy, and neurosciences.

-Its main focus is on how individuals first acquire information and then how they process it and store it in their minds.
-There are many ways in which the this branch of psychology can be applied; for example, working to improve memory, increase the decision making accuracy and to formulate educational curricula to intensify learning opportunity.
+Its primary focus is on how individuals first acquire information and then how they process it and store it in their minds.
+There are many ways in which this branch of psychology can be applied; for example, working to improve memory, increase the decision-making accuracy and to formulate educational curricula to intensify learning opportunity.

 Till the 1950’s, the dominant school of thought in the field of psychology had been Behaviorism.
-From behavioral psychology, psychologists started to make shift to studying the problem solving capability of the human mind along with attention span and memory.
-This period from 1950 to 1970 led to the birth of this branch of psychology, also often referred to as ‘cognitive revolution’.
+From behavioral psychology, psychologists started to make a shift to studying the problem-solving capability of the human mind along with attention span and memory.
+This period from 1950 to 1970 led to the birth of this branch of psychology, also often referred to as ‘cognitive revolution.'

-It involves “all processes by which the sensory input is transformed, reduced, elaborated, stored, recovered and used…..it is apparent that cognition is involved in everything a human being might possibly do; that every psychological phenomenon is a cognitive phenomenon.”
+It involves “all processes by which the sensory input is transformed, reduced, elaborated, stored, recovered and used...it is apparent that cognition is involved in everything a human being might do; that every psychological phenomenon is a cognitive phenomenon.”

 There was a need to classify cognitive psychology as a separate and independent branch of psychology because,

 · It focuses its research only on the internal mental states of the human mind instead of focusing on the observable behavior of the individual as is done in the field of behaviorism.

 · Next, it utilizes the scientific research method to understand the mental processes of the human mind; whereas in psychoanalysis, the psychologist mainly relies on the subjective perceptions.